• Skip to primary navigation

 • When you are ready to use your frozen fiddleheads, simply take them out of the freezer and thaw them in the fridge.

-• Once thawed, proceed to use the fiddleheads as you would use fresh ones.
+• Once thawed, use the fiddleheads as you would use fresh ones.

 • Frozen and thawed fiddleheads should still be cooked for at least 6 to 8 minutes before consuming to help prevent food poisoning.